navneetdesai/Chess/README.md

 # ♚ Multiplayer Chess ♔

-This library handles the creation and move generation within a chess engine.
+This library handles creation and move generation within a chess engine.

 ### Usage
+#### Use the library directly
 * To run the chess application on a terminal, use ```cargo run```
 * Application prompts for player names.
 * Application prompts for source and destination.